hchkaiban/CarRacingRL_DDQN/README.md

 The car drives smoothly both on training and of random tracks.
 It does not immobilize anymore and is able to recover from off-road situations most of the time.
 More training time and data would keep improving the preformances.

-Thanks to Jaara for the usuefull repo: https://github.com/jaara.
+Thanks to Jaara for the usefull repo: https://github.com/jaara.